 HSLDA’s attorneys have helped special needs families across the nation protect their right to homeschool when state and public school officials overstep their boundaries.
 From time to time, member families encounter discrimination simply due to being homeschoolers.
 Members should contact the legal department promptly if they encounter such difficulties.
 Click here to learn about your HSLDA attorneys.

 • • •

 Faith Berens holds a master’s degree in reading from Shenandoah University.
-She has 13 years of teaching experience in both public and private Christian schools, serving as a classroom teacher, Reading Recovery teacher, reading specialist, and educational therapist.
+She has over 15 years teaching experience in both public and private Christian schools, serving as a classroom teacher, Reading Recovery teacher, reading specialist, and educational therapist.
 Her areas of expertise are early childhood literacy, reading assessment, and the identification and remediation of reading difficulties.
 Faith joined the HSLDA team of Special Needs Coordinators in 2008 and homeschools her own children, as well as works as a private educational consultant, evaluator, and tutor.
 Some of her passions include reading for pleasure, singing, traveling, nature/science, leading Bible studies, and teaching reading to primary age children.
 Faith lives in Stephens City with her husband, Matthew, daughter, Hailey, and son Hayden.

 • • •

 Joyce Blankenship earned her bachelor of arts degree in liberal studies at California State University Long Beach and her elementary teaching credential at California State University Chico.
 She has worked in the field of education for the past 30 years, as an educational therapist, tutor, enrichment class teacher, and home educator.
 She has graduated four of her five children and continues to homeschool her youngest daughter.
 Two of her children are college graduates, while two are currently in college.
 Having homeschooled a struggling learner, Joyce finds great enjoyment in encouraging parents in their homeschooling journey.
 She joined HSLDA’s special needs consultants team in spring of 2013.